I was at Bible study one time and our pastor covered some scriptures in Luke 22.

 However this time, I focused on three words “enter into temptation.”

 I suddenly saw it as like going through a door.
 You are in a place of safety when suddenly temptation’s door opens, inviting you to come in.

 I want you to imagine a door opening up behind you; hear that door turning on its creaking hinges.

-But no matter how many doors you have to deal with, decide that you will be faithful to shut each one.
+But no matter how many doors you have to confront, decide that you will be faithful to shut each one.

-Jesus also teaches how and why it is important that you shut the door to temptation:
+Jesus teaches how and why it is important that you shut temptation’s door: